avanzosc/odoo-addons/stock_picking_package_usability/README.rst

 Stock Picking Package Usability
 ===============================

+* Packaging length, width and height fields float instead of integer.
 * One to many from stock piking to package.
 * In transfers, button to generate indicated packages.